brabster/dbt_bigquery_template/README.md

 - Python packages via PyPI
 - dbt packages

-Both of these sources are set by default to update automatically to the latest available versions.
+Aside from the Python runtime which must be present to bootstrap the repo, these sources are set by default to update automatically to the latest available versions.
 A VSCode task is included to automatically update your local environment, and the CI system will update to latest on each run.

 I believe this setup minimises the vulnerability risk users of this template are exposed to by default.